 Throughout its existence the society has also provided a programme of talks by entertaining and well-informed speakers on historical subjects both local and further afield.

-These take place on the second Monday of the month, eight months a year, and are well attended and enjoyable occasions with guests always welcome (£3).
+These take place on the second Monday of the month, eight months a year, and are well attended and enjoyable occasions with guests always welcome for a small visitor fee.

 Meetings are held in the library of the Piggott School in Wargrave starting at 7.30pm.
-There are no talks in March, July, August or December.
+There are no talks in March (AGM), July, August or December (Christmas party).

 The society also organises enjoyable visits for members, usually in the Spring and Autumn, to interesting historic locations in the south.
-Anyone interested in local history is welcome to join: annual membership rates are £18 for an individual and £23 for a couple.
+Anyone interested in local history is welcome to join via the form on the TRLHS website, where the current annual membership rates can also be found.